stefanoborini/stefanoborini.github.io/_posts/2019-07-04-keybow-pimoroni-keyboard-installation-hacks-fixes-and-multitab-support.md

 well.

 The fix requires a BIC pen and a sharp cutter.
-Just cut the plastic tube of the ink reservoir at the proper height, and use it in lieu of the nut to provide the needed shim spacing.
+Just cut the plastic tube of the ink reservoir at the proper height, and use the resulting plastic ring in lieu of the nut to provide the needed spacing.

 ![image]({{ site.url }}/assets/images/2019/07/04/workaround.jpg)

 This is the only point where such spacer is needed.
-As you can see from the picture the board rests on the plastic ring, and no rogue connection occurs
+As you can see from the picture, the board rests on the plastic ring, and no rogue connection occurs

 ![image]({{ site.url }}/assets/images/2019/07/04/workaround-2.jpg)